Islamism in Sudan

 The Islamist movement in Sudan started in universities and high schools as early as the 1940s under the influence of the Egyptian Muslim Brotherhood.
 The Islamic Liberation Movement, a precursor of the Sudanese Muslim Brotherhood, began in 1949.
 Hassan Al-Turabi then took control of it under the name of the Sudanese Muslim Brotherhood.
 In 1964, he became secretary-general of the Islamic Charter Front (ICF), an activist movement that served as the political arm of the Muslim Brotherhood.
 Other Islamist groups in Sudan included the Front of the Islamic Pact and the Party of the Islamic Bloc.

 As of 2011, Al-Turabi, who created the Islamist Popular Congress Party, had been the leader of Islamists in Sudan for the last half century.
 Al-Turabi's philosophy drew selectively from Sudanese, Islamic, and Western political thought to fashion an ideology for the pursuit of power.
 Al-Turabi supported sharia and the concept of an Islamic state, but his vision was not Wahhabi or Salafi.
 He appreciated that the majority of Sudanese followed Sufi Islam, which he set out to change with new ideas.
 He did not extend legitimacy to Sufis, Mahdists, and clerics, whom he saw as incapable of addressing the challenges of modern life.
 One of the strengths of his vision was to consider different trends in Islam.
 Although the political base for his ideas was probably relatively small, he had an important influence on Sudanese politics and religion.

-Following the 2019 coup in Sudan, the future of Islamism in Sudan was in question.
+Following the 2018–2019 Sudanese Revolution and 2019 coup, the future of Islamism in Sudan was in question.

+History

+Early years: al-Mirghani and al-Mahdi rivalry

+Under the Turco-Egyptian rule, Sudan saw the rise of politically driven religious movements.
+This was highlighted by the Mahdist Uprising in 1843, led by Muhammad Ahmad against the Turco-Egyptian rule.
+After liberating Khartoum and killing General Charles Gordon, the Mahdist state was established in 1885.
+Despite its defeat by British forces in 1899, the movement's influence persisted with its followers known as "Ansar." and later, in February 1945, forming the "Umma" Party by Abd al-Rahman al-Mahdi to advocate for Sudan's independence from Anglo-Egyptian rule.

+Conversely, during the Turco-Egyptian rule in Sudan, the "Khatmiyyah," established by Muhammad Othman al-Mirghani al-Khitmi in 1817, received support.
+It remained influential during the British occupation and served as a rival to the Ansar movement.
+In 1943, the Khatmiyyah leader backed the "brothers" movement and the Unity of the Nile Valley movement, advocating for Sudan's autonomy within a united structure with Egypt, which later became the "National Unionist Party (NUP)." despite Khatmiyyah still receiving an annual British endowment, the British, concerned about Khatmiyyah's growing political influence, have sought to counteract this by bolstering the political position of Abd al-Rahman al-Mahdi.
+The Khatmiyyah split from the NUP in June 1956 to form "The People's Democratic Party," which eventually merged with the Democratic Unionist Party in December 1967.